lbnl-science-it/scienceit-docs/docs/hpc/accounts/project-accounts.md

 !!! note "Project Group Directories"

     Project group directories are not created by default.
-If you would like to create group directories wehre your group members can share data and software, please submit a [service request on freshservice](https://lbl.freshservice.com/a/catalog/request-items/169).
+If you would like to create group directories where your group members can share data and software, please submit a [service request on freshservice](https://lbl.freshservice.com/a/catalog/request-items/169).

 ### Acknowledgements